How to Make Your WordPress Website Secure in 2023? (Updated)

 You will also see which IP addresses with the most unsuccessful login attempts and block them.

 WordPress requires people to attempt to log in as many times as they like by default.
-Although this can help recall which letters are capital, it also exposes you to brute force attacks.
+Although this can help recall which letters are capitalized, it also exposes you to brute-force attacks.

 Users will try a limited amount of times before they are temporarily stopped by restricting the number of login attempts.
 The hacker is locked out until they can complete their attack, limiting the chances of a brute force attack.

 While covering your site's .htaccess and wp-config.php files to deter hackers from accessing them is a sophisticated process for upgrading your site's protection, it's a decent idea if you're concerned about your security.

 We firmly advise experienced developers to adopt this option, as it's essential to take a backup of your site first and proceed with caution.
 Any error could render your website unavailable.